springernature/kotlin-playbook/testing-multithreaded-code/README.md

 > E.g. the behaviour when there are two threads, four threads, 13 threads, etc. should be the same as when there is one thread

+Be careful that synchronisation in the test does not end up serialising threads through the code being tested.
+E.g. use lock-free data structures in the test code, rather than locks or synchronized blocks.

+## Example

 Here is an example from the OPA project that tests that a projection produces the same result when updated by four threads as it does when updated by a single thread (which is checked by other tests in its test suite):